nicolaprezza/Re-Pair/README.md

 ### Compile

-The library has been tested under linux using gcc 5.4.0.
+The tool has been tested under linux compiling with gcc 6.2.0

 You can use use cmake to generate the Makefile.
 Create a build folder in the main Re-Pair folder: